Mem & Nun

 The 12th of Shevat began the seventh set of 22 days of the Jewish calendar, which parallels the letters Mem and Nun, as well as the Sun and the Moon in Perek Shirah.
 This 22-day period begins in Shevat and runs through the beginning of Adar.
 Because this year is a Jewish leap year, it will span the entire month of Adar I and run for a full 49-day cycle.

-the middle letter of the Hebrew alphabet.
+Mem is the middle letter of the Hebrew alphabet.
 The open Mem represents the revealed aspects of the Torah, whil the closed Mem (the end-letter) represents the secret aspects of it.
 (Tractate Shabbat 104a, See Raskin, p.
 129) It's central role is also reflected in Hebrew words for many of the fundamental parts of nature, such as Mother (Em), Water (Mayim), Shamayim (Sky), and Shemesh (Sun).
 The Mem also represent the womb.
 (Raskin, p.
-130) Mem, along with Alef and Shin, is also known as one of the "mother-letters" in Kabbalah
+130) Mem, along with Alef and Shin, is also known as one of the "mother-letters" in Kabbalah.

 Nun stands for the Divine attribute (sefirah) of Malchut, Kingship, and is related to one of the names for Mashiach: Yinon.
 (Likutei Moharan) Nun also means "fish" in Aramaic, and is associated closely with Moshe Rabbeinu.
 Joshua is called Yehoshua Bin Nun, the son of Nun, because a teacher (in this case, Moshe) is like a parent.